 Power Watch - Conservation Needed

-ERCOT in level 1 emergency; Consumers asked to conserve 3-7 p.m. today
+ERCOT initiating level 1 emergency; Consumers asked to conserve 3-7 p.m. today

-Austin, Aug.4, 2011 -- The Electric Reliability Council of Texas, Inc. (ERCOT), system operator for the state’s bulk transmission grid, initiated Energy Emergency Alert Level 1 at 1:45 p.m. today due to responsive reserves below 2,300 megawatts (MW).
+Austin, Aug.3, 2011 -- The Electric Reliability Council of Texas, Inc. (ERCOT), system operator for the state’s bulk transmission grid, initiated Energy Emergency Alert Level 1 at 2:50 p.m. when responsive reserves dropped below 2,300 megawatts (MW).
 Capacity is expected to be very tight over the peak today, and ERCOT operators are closely monitoring the situation.

 Emergency Procedures Background